Measurement of the Casimir force between superconductors: Supplementary Information

 This spectrum $S_\mathrm{out}(\omega)$ is what we record on the spectrum analyzer.

 We can independently calibrate the parameters $\omega_\mathrm{m},~\gamma_\mathrm{m},~\kappa,~\Delta$, and $g_0$ as reported in Sec.~\ref{SecSICharacterization}.
-We also accurately know the powers of the cavity and sideband drive tones we send in, but between the output of the generators and the cavity are attenuators and cable losses (see Sec.\ref{SecSIMeasurementsetup}).
-To calibrate the amplitudes of our drives at the cavity entrance, we first make a crude estimation based on the relative sideband powers (next section), and then refine that using the full optomechanical equations of motion (section after that).
+We also accurately know the powers of the cavity and sideband drive tones we send in, but between the output of the generators and the cavity are attenuators and cable losses (see \ref{Methods}).
+To calibrate the amplitudes of our drives at the cavity entrance, we first make a crude estimation based on the relative sideband powers (next section), and then refine it using Eq.~\ref{EqSI_outputfield} (section after that).